obsidiansystems/obelisk/docs/setup.md

-# Machine setup: Nix, binary caches, private repositories
+# Machine setup: Nix, git submodules, binary caches, private repositories

 What a machine needs before it can build an Obelisk project.
 One-time setup;
 after this, the [Quick Start](../README.md#quick-start) applies.